amidaware/trmm-docs/docs/install_agent.md

 5. If downloaded on the Linux machine you want to add as an agent (otherwise copy to machine using WinSCP or similar) open terminal <br/>
 6. cd to the folder you have downloaded the script to<br/>
 7. Run `chmod +x rmm-clientname-sitename-type.sh`<br/>
-8. Run `./rmm-clientname-sitename-type.sh` and wait for script to complete.<br/>
+8. Run `sudo ./rmm-clientname-sitename-type.sh` and wait for script to complete.<br/>

 If you changed the expiry time you could upload the script to any accessible server and deploy to multiple devices.